Natural dye: Dyes in use in the fashion industry

 Cellulose fibres have a lower affinity for natural dyes than do protein fibres.
-The most common method for preparing cellulose fibres is to use a tannin first (tannins have high affinity for both protein and cellulose fibres), then use an aluminum metal salt.
+The most common method for preparing cellulose fibres is to use a tannin first (tannins have high affinity for both protein and cellulose fibres), then use an aluminum salt.
 The most common method for preparing protein fibres is to use alum.
 However, the historic record contains many hundreds of different mordanting methods for both protein and cellulose fibres.

 The types of natural dyes currently popular with craft dyers and the global fashion industry include: